hodgettsp/ces_data/paper.md

 22    22         ces1965         "ces1965"      ces_codes[22]
 ```

-The function works such that it constructs a table from three separate vectors, removes the vectors, and then prints the results.
+The function works by constructing a table from three separate vectors, removes the vectors, and then prints the results.
 It does not create any variable that is available in the global environment.

-#### get_decon
+### get_decon()
-When called, `get_decon` creates a subset of the CES 2019 online survey under the name `decon` (demographics and economics).
-This is done in the same way that the complete survey datasets are loaded into R. The function calls on a url and temporarily downloads the associated files using the `download.file` function.
-After unpacking the compressed folder with the `unzip` function, the file is read into R using the `haven` package.
-20 variables are then selected from the main CES 2019 online survey table using the `select` function from the `dplyr` package and renamed using the `rename` function from the same package.
-The data frame values are then converted to factors using the `to_factor` function from the `labelled` package.
-A new variable, consisting of participants' responses to their position on the political spectrum, is then created from two other variables using the `unite` function from the `tidyr` package.
-All empty cells are replaced with `NA` values using the `mutate` function from the `dplyr` package.
-Lastly, the data frame is assigned as a variable available in the global envrionment and the files are removed from the computer using the `unlink` function.
+When called, `get_decon()` creates a subset of the CES 2019 online survey under the name `decon` (demographics and economics).
+This is done in the same way that the complete survey datasets are loaded into R. The function calls on a url and temporarily downloads the associated files using the `download.file()` function.
+After unpacking the compressed folder with the `unzip()` function, the file is read into R using the `haven` package.
+20 variables are then selected from the main CES 2019 online survey table using the `select()` function from the `dplyr` package **(ADD CITATION)** and renamed using the `rename()` function from the same package.
+The data frame values are then converted to factors using the `to_factor()` function from the `labelled()` package.
+A new variable, consisting of participants' responses to their position on the political spectrum, is then created from two other variables using the `unite()` function from the `tidyr` package **(ADD CITATION)**.
+All empty cells are replaced with `NA` values using the `mutate()` function from the `dplyr` package.
+Lastly, the data frame is assigned as a variable available in the global envrionment and the files are removed from the computer using the `unlink()` function.
 A citation for the CES 2019 online survey is also printed to the console.

 ```
 devtools::install_github("hodgettsp/ces")